-- (a) Clubs or Players may appeal decisions of the Mornington Peninsula Junior Football League to the respective State Body in accordance with the relevant State Body's appeal rules. - (b) A Player and/ or Club may only appeal to the relevant State Body in respect of a decision made by the Mornington Peninsula Junior Football League on one or more of the following grounds: - (i) that there was an error of law; or - (ii) that the decision was so unreasonable that no League acting reasonably could have come to that decision having regard to the evidence before it.
+- (a) Clubs or Players may appeal decisions of a League to the relevant appeal body in accordance with the relevant State Football Body's rules and regulations. - (b) A Player and/ or Club may only appeal to the relevant appeal body in respect of a decision made by a League on one or more of the following grounds: - (i) that there was an error of law; or - (ii) that the decision was so unreasonable that no League acting reasonably could have come to that decision having regard to the evidence before it.